AcademySoftwareFoundation/OpenImageIO/THIRD-PARTY.md

   files, contain code that was originally developed for Open Shading Language but subsequently moved to OIIO.

+* OpenColorIO

+  The sample OpenColorIO configurations in our testsuite are borrowed from this ASWF project, also BSD-3-Clause licensed.

 * DPX reader/writer (c) Copyright 2009 Patrick A. Palmer.
   https://github.com/patrickpalmer/dpx